Have you come to Brno, because your spouse/partner got a job offer? Or runs a business here?

 - Mentoring for / by experienced expats

-- If you’re interested in using your professional experience to mentor other expats and help them develop their potential
+- you’re interested in using your professional experience to mentor other expats and help them develop their potential,

-- If you’re an active person and would like to be involved in putting together the programme together and helping out with the running of it
+- you’re an active person and would like to be involved in putting together the programme together and helping out with the running of it,

-- If you have any other interesting ideas or suggestions in this area
+- you have any other interesting ideas or suggestions in this area.

-You are welcome at our regular networking events, the core meeting points of our spouse programme.
+You are welcome to join our regular networking events, the core meeting points of our spouse programme.
 These meetings are open to any spouses of highly skilled employees residing in Brno.

-They take place every 4th Friday of the month from 10-12 am and always include a career-focused and cultural input, plus a chance to meet and chat with fellow spouses over a cup of coffee, ask questions and discuss plans for the next events.
+They usually take place every 3rd or 4th Friday of the month from 10-12 am and include a career-focused and cultural input, plus a chance to meet and chat with fellow spouses over a cup of coffee, ask questions and discuss plans for the next events.

 Individual career counselling is provided in the form of job mentoring.
-We are cooperating with Monika Höklová, an experienced advisor in this area.
+We are cooperating with an experienced advisor in this area.

 Job mentoring is an innovative way of holistic counselling, based on a socio-dynamic approach, strengthening career skills and the use of networking.
 It emphasises the importance of education.
 It teaches clients to adapt to changing life conditions and strengthens career adaptability.
 Aims at the use of qualifications, higher employability, a happy life.